qsliu2017/gitlab-runner/docs/faq/README.md

 - `.condarc`
 - `.rvmrc`

-### `WARNING: Uploading artifacts as "archive" to coordinator... failed responseStatus=308 Permanent Redirect FATAL: invalid argument`
+### `WARNING: Uploading artifacts as "archive" to coordinator...
+FATAL: invalid argument`

 You may get an error that states: `WARNING: Uploading artifacts as "archive" to coordinator... failed responseStatus=308 Permanent Redirect FATAL: invalid argument`.